ioccc-src/winner/2014/README.md

 them for the next IOCCC.

-There is a risk in submitting an entry that is similar to a well used theme by previous winners.
-Previous winners set a very high bar.
-A new winner must not only compete against submissions from the current year, they must also excel over any similar winners in some particularly impressive way.
+There is a risk in submitting an entry that is similar to a well used theme by previous winning entries.
+Previous authors set a very high bar.
+A new winning entry must not only compete against submissions from the current year, they must also excel over any similar entries in some particularly impressive way.

-## On the delay in releasing the winners
+## On the delay in releasing the winning entries

-We apologize on the delay of sending the winners the tarball for them to review.
-There were some unforeseen events, such as unplanned mandatory business travel, the death of a IOCCC judge mother, etc. that impacted our planned schedule for building the IOCCC winner tarball.
+We apologize on the delay of sending the authors the tarball for them to review.
+There were some unforeseen events, such as unplanned mandatory business travel, the death of a IOCCC judge mother, etc. that impacted our planned schedule for building the tarball of this year's winning entries.

-During some of these forced delays, we took the time to better automate some of the tools needed to package the source for the winners to review and to post the edited winners to the web site.
-It is our intent that these changes made during those delays will make releasing future IOCCC winners a faster procedure.
+During some of these forced delays, we took the time to better automate some of the tools needed to package the source for the winning entries to review and to post the edited entries to the web site.
+It is our intent that these changes made during those delays will make releasing future winning IOCCC entries a faster procedure.

 p.s.
 The final advice given to Landon by his mom: "Have fun."
 We recommend following this advice were possible.